m-ulmestrand/self-driving-ai/README.md

-Example of a neural network controlling the car model, trained for a few minutes on an NVIDIA GeForce RTX 3050 laptop GPU.
+Example of a neural network controlling the car model, trained for around 5 minutes on an NVIDIA GeForce RTX 3050 laptop GPU.
 That's right, just a few minutes, on a laptop!